run-ai/docs/docs/admin/workloads/policies.md

 ```

-A policy for complext field is composed of three parts:
+A policy for ש complex field is composed of three parts:

 * __Rules__: Rules apply to the `ports` parameter as a whole.
 In this example, the administrator specifies `canAdd` rule with `false` value, indicating that a researcher submitting an interactive job can add additional ports to the ports listed by the policy (_true_ is the default for `canAdd`, so it actually could have been omitted from the policy above).
 When `canAdd` is set to `false`, the researcher will not be able to add any additional port except those already specified by the policy.
 * __itemRules__: itemRules impose restrictions on the data members of each item, in this case - `container` and `external`.
 In the above example, the administrator has limited the value of `container` to 30000-32767, and the value of `external` to a maximum of 32767.